proh14/ptext/docs/manual.md

 # AUTHOUR

 Mainly developed by *proh14*.
-You can see other contributers in the github page *https://github.com/proh14/ptext*.Note that this program is based on kilo, which is developed by *antirez*.
+You can see other contributers in the github page *https://github.com/proh14/ptext*.
+Note that this program is based on kilo, which is developed by *antirez*.

 :